 The antler is a bone extension from a deer’s skull.
 Antler treat is also a relatively new type of product.
 Not much information is available on how it is processed commercially.

 These can be meat, animal organs, vegetables or fruit cut into bite-sized pieces.

 All sorts of recipes are available for dog owners to bake their own dog treats.
 These are generally the crunchy or soft biscuit types.
 As such, the ingredients would include some amount of flour but devoid of preservatives or harmful chemicals.

 Plenty of dog cafes or dog-friendly cafes now offer special fresh dog treats.
-There are tarts, quiches, meat floss, dog pizzas, colourful meat-based cookies, cakes, burgers, popsicles, bak kwa, chicken feet, cupcakes and the list goes on.
+There are tarts, quiches, meat floss, dog pizzas, colourful meat-based cookies, cakes, burgers, popsicles, bak kwa, chicken feet, cupcakes, ice cream for dogs, and the list goes on.

 “Safe” means to say the treat will not choke or hurt a puppy.
 The treat should also not break its teeth or cut its gums.
 If swallowed, it should not lacerate its throat, cause blockage in the intestine or puncture the intestine.

 For very young puppies with milk teeth or very small breeds, the safest treats are soft treats.
 Older puppies aged at least 6 months and larger breeds can take harder ones such as crunchy treats.